Azure-Vani/Featherweight-Java/README.md

 Installation
 ============

-The interpreter dependent `Core` and `menhir`, you can get them by
+The interpreter depends on `Core` and `menhir`, you can get them by

     opam install core
     opam install menhir

-Then you can build the project at the project directory by
+Then you can build it at the project directory by

     corebuild -use-menhir main.native